SalieriC/SWIM/README.md

 **Immersion setting:** System card deal sound.
 **Description:**
 A very basic macro that resets the roll table from which the action cards are drawn.
 It's mainly there to fix issues when the table doesn't reset during combat.

+### Chase Setup
+**Requirements:** Chase layouts/scenes (included in a compendium) and a roll table with card images.
+**Immersion setting:** System card deal sound.
+**Description:**
+This macro can set up and clean your chase scenes with cards.
+It places the cards automatically in the correct position.
+See the [Chase Scenes documentation](https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/documentation/Chase%20Scenes.md) for details.
+*This requires the chase scenes that come in a compendium with this module.*

 ### Raise Calculator & Raise Calculator (Dynamic)
 **Requirements:** None.